 Bat "wings" are really leathery membranes stretched between the extremely elongated four "fingers" of their front feet, extending back to the outer portion of their hind legs.
 Another membrane extends from the inside of the hind legs to the tail, leaving the hind feet free for gripping as the bat hangs upside down in its roost.

-Although the bat is not blind, its eyes are best adapted to seeing in the dark, and see in only black-and-white.
+Although the bat is not blind, its eyes are best adapted to seeing in the dark, and see in black and white only.

 Bats have greatly enlarged ears, necessary for night flying, which they keep meticulously clean with their sharp thumbs.

 The thumbs of the forefoot are small, equipped with sharp claws and not connected to the membrane.

 Bats are very shy creatures and like most wild animals, avoid contact with humans while going about their business of eating, reproducing and avoiding predators.
 Bats vary greatly in their habits, depending on their species.
 Some fly in daylight, others at dusk or dawn, and still others only in the dark of night.
 Some are found exclusively in remote caves, others in remote caves or behind the shutters of your house.
 Some hibernate while others migrate long distances.

 The flight of bats is not direct but undulating, somewhat like a stone skipping across a pond.
 As it hunts, the bat is virtually unmolested.
 Occasionally, one may fall prey to an owl, or a sudden storm might claim some victims, but, for the most part, the life of the bat is quite uneventful.